lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/beegfs.md

 # BeeGFS

-Commands to work with the BeeGFS file system.
+Commands to work with the BeeGFS filesystem.

-## Capacity and file system health
+## Capacity and filesystem health

 View storage and inode capacity and utilization for metadata and storage targets.